Birthdays Are Sweeter with Medicare’s Birthday Rule

 Here are specific time frames for using Birthday Rule by State:

 • Kentucky: Legislation enacted in 2023 allows a Medigap enrollee to switch to another insurer’s Medigap policy (same benefits as the plan they already have) within 60 days of their birthday.
+This birthday rule took effect on January 1, 2024.

 Are the other times when can I switch my Medigap policy?